matlus/ExceptionsHierarchyAndStructuredLogging/README.md

 ## Technical Exceptions
 Technical exceptions demand immediate attention and often necessitate the setup of alerts for notification.
 These issues are typically of a technical nature and won't resolve themselves.
 Examples include:

-1.Inability to reach a service (e.g., database, downstream service, platform service)
+1. Inability to reach a service (e.g., database, downstream service, platform service)
 2. Missing or invalid configuration settings
 3. All .NET exceptions (e.g., Null Reference, Index out of bounds, sequence does not contain any elements)